kylewilliamsrr/osticket-prereqs/README.md

 </p>
 <p>
 Now you can download and install osTicket.
+Start by inputing a Helpdesk name and a default system email.
+Based on your departments standard operating procedures input an administrator account email and password.
+More users can be added later.
+Lastly, type in your database username and password.
 </p>
 <br />